Ho-Ro/Z80-MBC2/README.md

 [ECB](https://en.wikipedia.org/wiki/Europe_Card_Bus) assignment, which provides the signals `GND`, `VCC`, `/RESET`, `CLK`, `A0..A15`, `D0..D7`, `/IORQ`, `/RD`, `/WR` required for Z80 I/O – possibly also `/IRQ`, `/NMI` and `/M1` for interrupt handling.
+Unfortunately this modification breaks the IOS interrupt handling (see below) because the PC and not an I/O address is put on the address bus during INT ACK.

 ```
 Cut Z80 /IORQ ---/ /--- U1/9 and add the 74HC32 devices in the dotted box